taupter/Carnivore2/readme.txt

 Contact information
 -------------------

-The members of RBSC group Tnt23, Wierzbowsky, Pyhesty, Ptero, GreyWolf, SuperMax, VWarlock, Alspru and DJS3000 can be contacted via the group's e-mail address:
+The members of RBSC group Tnt23, Wierzbowsky, Pyhesty, Ptero, GreyWolf, SuperMax, VWarlock, ALSP and DJS3000 can be contacted via the group's e-mail address:

 info@rbsc.su